 Tempo tells you how fast those beats are played, measured in beats per minute (BPM).
 It doesn't say anything about how the beats are grouped.

-Two pieces can be in the same time signature (4/4) but at completely different tempos — a slow ballad at 60 BPM and a hardcore punk song at 200 BPM both share 4/4.
+Two pieces can be in the same time signature (4/4) but at completely different tempos.
+A slow ballad at 60 BPM and a hardcore punk song at 200 BPM both share 4/4.
 Conversely, a piece can change tempo without changing time signature, or change time signature without changing tempo.
 They're independent parameters.

 The most common time signature in music